KeithDeSantis/CS-Undergraduate/README.md

 * Java
 * Python
 ## 4401
-  - Software Security Engineering (D22)
+This course was structured as a "Capture the Flag Challenge" event, where challenges related to security were released and students acted as the "attacker" to exploit files or websites and retrieve a flag.txt file to submit for points.
+Topics covered included Binary Exploitation, Web Exploitation, Game Exploitation, and others.
-    - Python
+* Python
-    - C
+* C
-    - Assembly
+* Assembly
 ## 4404
-  - Tools and Techniques in Network Security (B22)
+This class explored common attack vectors and their related countermeasures in the field of network security.
+Topics varied class to class and were based around research papers in related fields.
+Some topics covered include SSL and TLS, OCSP, DNSSec, IPSec, BGP Spoofing, Multi-Factor Authentication, Botnets, Browser Fingerprinting, and more.
-    - Python
+* Python
-    - OpenFlow Protocol (Ryu)
+* OpenFlow Protocol (Ryu)
-    - MySQL
+* MySQL
 ## 4516
-  - Advanced Computer Networks (D22)
+This course centered around recent innovations and problems facing the field of computer networking.
+Included an iterative term project where we developed a Software Defined Network using the OpenFlow protocol to enforce dynamic DNS assignment and enforce honey-potting security measures on a web server architecture.
     - Python
     - OpenFlow Protocol (Ryu)
-## 4999
+## 4999 Independent Study with Craig Shue (A21)
-  - Independent Study with Craig Shue (A21)
+An independent study where I researched multiple topics including but not limited to DLL's and DLL injection, powershell scripting, and Microsoft Detours, eventually doing some work adjacent to [Professor Shue's research](https://web.cs.wpi.edu/~cshue/projects/).
     - C
     - C ++
     - C #